-A “brief analysis” on the integration of refugees into the labour market was published in February 2020.
-It is based on the “IAB-BAMF-SOEP-survey”, a long-term study on the living conditions of persons who have come to Germany as asylum seekers between 2013 and 2016.
+Research on labour market integration of refugees over the last decade points to a relatively successful integration in the long run: a ‘brief analysis’ on the integration of refugees into the labour market was published in February 2020.
+It is based on the ‘IAB-BAMF-SOEP-survey’, a long-term study on the living conditions of persons who have come to Germany as asylum seekers between 2013 and 2016.
 The main conclusions of the study include the following:

-- About 50% of the persons surveyed has found employment within five years after the arrival, which implies that integration into the labour market is taking place faster in comparison to earlier years.
+- About 50% of the persons surveyed found employment within five years of their arrival, which implies that integration into the labour market is taking place faster in comparison to earlier years.

 - 60% of the persons surveyed were either in employment or were attending an educational institution or were taking part in qualification or integration measures in the second half of 2018.
 The major part of the remaining 40% were actively seeking a job or were on maternity/parental leave.